Korean Children's Union: Organization

 The organization operates chapters in elementary and secondary schools nationwide.
 It teaches children about Juche and other aspects of the state ideology.
 It is a precursor to the Socialist Patriotic Youth League.
 Its officers play a role similar to that of student body leaders in South Korean schools, but with a military-style rank structure.
 Among its activities are raising funds for weapons: in 2023 it donated rocket launcher vehicles to the armed forces.

 Prospective members are usually welcomed formally on an important public holiday such as the Day of the Sun, the Military Foundation Day, or the Day of the Foundation of the Republic.
 It is considered an important occasion in a child's life.
 On such days, kindergarten-grade children are officially admitted and red neckerchiefs and pins handed out.
-Third graders from primary schools are usually welcomed into the Young Pioneers in investiture ceremonies on the same days.
+Third graders from primary schools are usually welcomed into the Young Pioneers branch of the KCU in investiture ceremonies on the same days.
+They wear the neckerchief with their uniform in formal events of their organization.